VANCOUVER, Wash. — The suspect in a gruesome double-homicide in Vancouver appeared in court Tuesday to determine his competency to stand trial.

-Zapel was located later Sunday morning and taken into custody.
-During a police interview, he told two detectives that was "lying in bed when he decided to kill people."
+Zapel was located later that morning and taken into custody.
+During a police interview, he told two detectives that he was "lying in bed when he decided to kill people."
 He walked out of his room and stabbed West.
 He then stabbed the other man, whom Zapel said he didn't know.
 He then entered the kitchen and tried to stab Garner by "lunging at him."

 "I looked out my window and saw him, lying there dead.
 It's just breathtaking, you know, it's shocking," said the neighbor, who did not want to be identified.
 "I can't imagine in my wildest dreams him giving anyone any reason to hurt him.
 He was a harmless person.
 Really sweet, loved by everyone."

 Another neighbor described the attack as "a real shock."